 You have just bought a holiday home in gorgeous Liguria, on the north-western coast of Italy.
 Tell us a little bit about the dream behind the purchase?
 What was it that drew you to Italy?

 I’m one of the world’s biggest planners and I always like to have a plan for the future!
-We just thought, Britain’s been brilliant but there’s another life out there potentially for us.
+We just thought, Britain’s been brilliant but there’s another life out there for us.
 We started thinking about what we wanted to do later in life that will take us closer to our goals.
-What we decided was that we both – and particularly me! – don’t really do well in this country in the autumn and winter.
+What we decided was that we both, and particularly me, don’t really do well in this country in the autumn and winter.

 Britain’s been brilliant but there’s another life out there potentially for us.

 When I leave for work in London on a Monday morning, I hate being cold and I hate the rain.
 So, the plan was to find somewhere that has a better autumn and winter.
 We wanted a very different way of life.
-Because we work very hard, we don’t see home much unless it’s the weekend.
+Because we work very hard, we don’t see home much until the weekend.

 You’re spoilt for choice in Italy with beautiful towns, villages, countryside – how did you narrow down where you wanted to look?

 Where we live in Bath, we live in the countryside and it’s absolutely beautiful.
 We love it; we have a big house and land, but we have to drive everywhere.
 Every single place, we have to drive, even if it’s a pint of milk.
 Wouldn’t it be lovely if we weren’t in the countryside, but maybe closer to the sea and didn’t have to drive with access to shops, restaurants, the theatre?
 So, it would be a very different way of life for us.
 That said, it did also need to be easily accessible for us.
-Bristol Airport is 24 miles away, and we didn’t want to spend days travelling with long trips at the other end, when, in reality, we still have seven years of working left.
+Bristol Airport is 24 miles away, and we didn’t want to spend days travelling with long trips at the other end, when, in reality, we still have several years of working left.
 There’ll be a lot of quick trips of just a few days and occasionally, at some points in the year, a week or so.

 If you’re going to buy property in Italy, register for your free tickets for Your Overseas Home.
 It’s a special kind of show, specifically designed for serious buyers to meet experts from all aspects of the purchase process under one roof.
 Don’t miss out!

 After Christmas, we started by looking up Italy Property Guides.
 We signed up over the weekend and then we had a call from Diana.
-I missed it but rang her back, thinking there’d be no harm in a short call, and she was lovely!
-I thought it’d be a short conversation, but she just wasn’t like that.
+I missed it but rang her back, thinking there’d be no harm in a quick call, and she was lovely!
+I thought it’d be a short conversation, but it just wasn’t like that.
 She really listens to what you’re thinking about and I did say that we were in no rush whatsoever and it doesn’t matter if it doesn’t happen for a couple of years.
-She told us about the contacts Italy Property Guides has and talked about Anastasiya from Wharf Invest.
-She said we could have a look without obligation, and it’s your choice as to what you do.
+She told us about the contacts Italy Property Guides have and talked about Anastasiya from Wharf Invest.
+She said we could have a look without obligation, and it’s our choice as to what to do.
 I felt good about that conversation, nothing pushy, just information I could use if I wanted.

 And from what we hear, Anastasiya was definitely the right choice!

-Yes, we both emailed her and set up a WhatsApp group between the three of us.
+Yes, my husband and I emailed her and set up a WhatsApp group between the three of us.
 What I really appreciated about her from the start was that, if you say you’re going to call someone at a particularly time, you do it.
 You know where you stand when someone makes an effort.
 We had a conversation, said this is what we’re thinking about, although we’re moving faster than we expected!
-She listened really intently to all of the questions we had and gave us sensible answers.
-She confirmed it would not cost anything to be doing this sort of stuff and advised it can take a long time to find the right property – and that’s fine.
+She listened really intently to all of the questions we had and gave us sensible, objective answers.
+She confirmed it would not cost anything to look and advised it can take a long time to find the right property – and that’s fine.

 Anastasiya was totally brilliant at navigating us through everything we needed to do

-We had already looked at all the property sites, but what Anastasiya was totally brilliant at was navigating us through everything we needed to do in setting up and doing business with agents.
+We had already looked at all the property sites, but what Anastasiya was totally brilliant at was navigating us through everything we needed to do in setting up and communicating with agents.
 Plus, she understood our criteria so well.

 How was the process of actually finding the home?

-One of the things we really wanted was a two-bedroom, because we wanted to invite family and friends.
+One of the things we really wanted was two-bedrooms, because we wanted to invite family and friends.
 We weren’t getting what we wanted in the area, so we took the price up by another €100,000 and took the criteria down by one bedroom.
-We saw a couple with one bedroom, but we thought, God, if only they had two bedrooms, as they were in areas we know and love.
+We saw a couple with one bedroom, but we thought, gosh, if only they had two bedrooms, as they were in areas we know and love.

-And then we found this one, which was the one we ended up buying.
-We looked at it, with windows to the roof, very green.
-However, it wasn’t in great shape and there was no way to add a second bedroom.
-So, when we came back to Bath for the weekend, we said to ourselves to just think about this generally.
-We spoke to Anastasiya and said that it’s a long shot, but we would like to look at this one place.
-We couldn’t go out to see just the one, so Anastasiya said, ‘I’ll go and have a look for you; I’ll take a video and we’ll see what you think.’
+We found this one on a web site which was the one we ended up buying.
+We looked at it on line with windows to the roof, it was very green.
+However, it was a little tired internally and there was no way we could add a second bedroom.
+So, when we came back to Bath for the weekend, we said to ourselves to just think about this generally, don’t rush.
+We spoke to Anastasiya and said that it’s a long shot, but we would like to know more about this apartment, so Anastasiya said, ‘I’ll go and have a look for you; I’ll take a video and we’ll see what you think.’

-Straight away, she took a worry away, because there was no chance we could go again and look quickly, we had work to consider.
+Straight away, she took up the challenge as because there was no chance we could go again and look quickly, we had work to consider.
 She went up within a couple of days, took videos of the property, the outside, everything.
-It was absolutely wonderful.
-And it confirmed that it was a lovely place, beautiful.
-The building wasn’t in good condition, but there was nothing we couldn’t do.
-And then…she walked onto the balcony.
-And that was just fantastic!
+It was absolutely wonderful and it confirmed that it was a lovely place, beautiful.
+She walked onto the balcony and it was just fantastic!

 Dreaming of a holiday home but not sure how to finance it?
 Discover your options in the free How To Pay For It Guide.

 So, we were both thinking the same.
 We had a chat, and we contacted Anastasiya and we said we need to see everything.
-You need to go under the sink, check the water pressure, and look for cracks, look at the quality of the walls – everything.
+Can you to go under the sink, check the water pressure, and look for cracks, look at the quality of the walls – everything.
 It was a lovely conversation, very easy to have with her.
 She said she’d go the very next day.
-We got it through straight away, extremely detailed.
+We received the video straight away and it was extremely detailed.

 Then, we had to move quickly.
 I said to Anastasiya that it’d either have to be done within a week, or we’d have to push it for a couple of months due to work commitments and us having to be in Italy in person to complete the deal.
-So, she found us a notary, arranged a meeting in the tax office, took us there, through all of the processes.
+So, she found us a notary, arranged a meeting at the tax office, took us there and managed every part of the processes.
 We’d intended to learn the language before moving, but we hadn’t had time to do anything – so she really did everything for us.
 She navigated us through the system and it couldn’t have been easier.
 She knew the bank manager, the notary…

 So how was it when you finally saw your new home?

-The three of us went to lunch and then went to see it.
+The three of us went to lunch after the completion and then went to see it.
 It was fabulous.
 She had already arranged to go earlier, open up the shutters and balcony and even laid the table with two beautiful glasses on a linen cloth with a bottle of fizz to celebrate!